-“I have actually moved on, to be honest, sometimes reading those kinds of headlines makes me feel some kind of hatred for my ex or the country (Sweden) I came from,” he told Silver FM in Kumasi.
+“I have actually moved on to be honest, sometimes reading those kind of headlines makes me feel some kind of hatred for my ex or the country (Sweden) I came from,” he told Silver FM in Kumasi.

 “But I can’t change how people think, what people want to write.
 Sometimes they want to get the attention of their readers but I don’t think this should be the situation.

 “At least I’m a Ghanaian; we should protect our own.
 It’s not about pleading; it’s about time we need to grow.

 “I’m not saying this for people to feel pity for me, no!